easyctf/easyctf_learn/README.md

 * Let someone know if you find their systems might be in jeopardy
 * Be responsible, and use good judgement

+If you're not careful, that's when you might find yourself in jail.

 ## Contributing

 Something wrong?
 Want to add something?
 Make a pull request [here](https://github.com/failedxyz/easyctf_tutorials) and we'll try to add your contributions to the book!